Posts Tagged With: Proverbs 31

 Atmosphere & Eshet Chayil

-Like the Ruach HaKodesh, women set the tone for the atmosphere of the home, fellowship, workplace, school, etc. As women, when we are ruled by our emotions or mood, it affects all those around us.
-We are a true warrior of God, an eshet chayil, when we choose to crucify our flesh and walk according to the Holy Spirit instead of how we feel.
-Any time a woman is present, she will determine the spiritual climate of the “room” far more than a man will.
+Like the Ruach HaKodesh, women often set the tone for the atmosphere of the home, fellowship, workplace, school, etc. When women are ruled by their emotions, mood, or fleshy desires it affects everyone around them in a negative sense.
+One is a true warrior of God, an eshet chayil, when she chooses to crucify her flesh and walk according to Word and the example of the Holy Spirit, instead of how their flesh feels or thinks.
+Any time a woman is present, she will influence the spiritual climate of that space.
+Thus, the fruit of self-control is something vital for women to learn (this is true for men as well, but our focus here is on the role of women).

 Pro 10:11-14 (NASB) The mouth of the righteous is a fountain of life, But the mouth of the wicked conceals violence.
 12 Hatred stirs up strife, But love covers all transgressions.
 13 On the lips of the discerning, wisdom is found, But a rod is for the back of him who lacks understanding.
 14 Wise men store up knowledge, But with the mouth of the foolish, ruin is at hand.